mahesh370520/Tic_Tac_Toe_game_java/README.md

    git clone https://github.com/your-username/tic-tac-toe-java.git

 ## Navigate to the project folder:

-bash
-cd tic-tac-toe-java
+cd tic-tac-toe-java\

-Compile the program:
+Compile the program:\

-bash
 javac SimpleTicTacToe.java
 ## Run the game:
-bash/
 java SimpleTicTacToe
 ## 🧠 What I Learned
 Using nested loops to manage a grid